uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 107. Education scholar Penney Clark’s study identifies how Aboriginal peoples have been portrayed in Canadian history textbooks and how gaps in the history impact students.
 See: Clark, “Representations of Aboriginal People,” 96–98, 103–111.
 108. Council of Ministers of Education, “Developments on Indian Residential Schools by Jurisdiction,” July 2014, email correspondence from Christy Bressette, Coordinator, Aboriginal Education, Council of Ministers of Education, Canada to Truth and Reconciliation Commission of Canada, 18 July 2014, TRC Document Number TRC3353.
-109. Council of Ministers of Education, “Education Ministers Signal Transformation Key,” http://cmec. ca/278/Press-Releases/Education-Ministers-Signal-Transformation-Key-to-the-Future.html?id_ article=826.
+109. Council of Ministers of Education, “Education Ministers Signal Transformation Key,” http://CMEC. ca/278/Press-Releases/Education-Ministers-Signal-Transformation-Key-to-the-Future.html?id_ article=826.
 110. Freedom of conscience and religion is protected under Section 2 of the Canadian Charter of Rights and Freedoms, and Section 3 of Québec’s Charter of Human Rights and Freedoms.
-111. S.L.
+111.	 _S.L.
 v.
-Commission scolaire des Chênes, 2012 SCC 7 (CanLII), p.
+Commission scolaire des Chênes_, 2012 SCC 7 (CanLII), p.
 237.
 112. Educator and scholar Marie Battiste’s work on decolonizing and transforming the education system has informed the Commission’s thinking on this issue.
 See: Battiste, Decolonizing Education, 175–191.